By phone – 02-5881587

 Hebrew University - Bloomfield Library for Humanities and Social Sciences

 Searching the library's resources

 During the first two weeks of the school academic year, the Reference Department conducts library tutorials.
-Please follow notices published on our homepage or ask at the reference desk.
+Please follow notices published on our homepage or ask at the reference desk on the third floor (entrance level).
 Undergraduate students must complete course 74122 – library resources course.
 Please access the course through Moodle.
 Library tutorials are available on our website.
-These tutorials address issues such as using databases, remote access, reader's card and more.
+These tutorials address topics such as using databases, remote access, reader's card and more.
 Please note that remote access is necessary to access the library's databases off-campus.

 For tailor-made tutorials please contact email@example.com.